Skip to main content

 Run a report

-Rerun a report to get updated results based on the latest data in your book.
+Rerun a prompt-built report to get updated results based on the latest data in your book.
 The AI re-evaluates the original query, recalculates any relative date ranges (like “last 90 days”), and searches for new records that match.

 1